Experience Transat

 Share the article

-Cozumel is one of the best places to dive in the Caribbean because it’s home to the second largest barrier reef in the world.
-Understandably, divers flock here to explore the vibrant corals and marine life.
+Tucked away in the Caribbean Sea, Cozumel is a sun-drenched paradise just waiting to be discovered.
+Now, many know it as a top spot for scuba diving.
+It’s home to the second largest barrier reef in the world, after all, and understandably, divers flock to these turquoise waters to explore the vibrant corals and marine life.
 But what if you don’t like scuba diving?
 Don’t worry, there are plenty of fun things to do in Cozumel if you’d rather be above the water than under it.

 San Gervasio ruins